visualinteractivedata/visualinteractivedata.github.io/jobs/phd-pm-2021.md

-# PhD in Data Comics for Precision Medicine
+# PhD in Data Comics for Paediatric Critical Care

 ## Background